Toplica (South Morava)

 The Toplica (Топлица, [tɔ̂plitsa]) is a river in southern Serbia.
 The river is 130 km long and gives its name to the region it flows through, which constitutes most of the modern Toplica District of Serbia.

 Upper course

 The Toplica originates under the name of Duboka from the eastern slopes of the Kopaonik mountain, just south of the highest peak, Pančićev vrh.
 It flows to the southeast, on the western slopes of the Lepa Gora mountain, next to the villages of Merćez, Selova, Žuč, Miljeviće and Dankoviće.
 At the monastery of Mačkovac, it reaches the northern side of the Radan mountain and turns to the east.
 This is also where the Toplica receives from the right its major tributary, Kosanica.
-Near the mouth are located city of Kuršumlija and medieval ruins of "Marina kula" (The tower of Mara), and this is where Toplica region begins.
+Near the mouth are located the city of Kuršumlija and medieval ruins of "Marina kula" (The tower of Mara), and this is where the Toplica region begins.

 Toplica region

 The region is very fertile, especially for grains, fruits and grapes (famous prokupačko vino, wine of Prokuplje).
 The central part of the region occupies Toplička (or Prokupačka) kotlina (Depression of Toplica/Prokuplje), between the mountains of Veliki Jastrebac from the north and Sokolovica, Vidojevica and Pasjača from the south, with many smaller settlements on the river: Donje Krmčare, Grabovnica, Bogojeva, Barlovo, Donje Točane, Donji Pločnik, Tulare, Donja Konjuša, Donja Toponica, and the center of the whole region, the city of Prokuplje.
 The river continues on the northern slopes of mountain Pasjača, next to the villages of Podina, Voljčince, Badnjevac and the smaller regional center Žitorađa.
 After the Toplica reaches municipal center of Doljevac, it enters the most densely populated part of the south Pomoravlje, turns north and flows into the Južna Morava at the village of Orljane, across the medieval ruins of Kurvin grad, as Južna Morava's longest left tributary.